Bernhard Heinrich Overberg: Normal school

+Other work

-Later he employed an assistant teacher.
-Soon his normal school was attended by young people who wished to become teachers.
-This normal school, therefore, became what is now known in Germany as a Seminary, and had more than 100 pupils (at first 20-30).
-Besides teaching in this school he gave instruction in the catechism for twenty-seven years in the Ursuline convent without remuneration.
+Besides teaching in his school, Overberg gave instruction in the catechism for twenty-seven years in the Ursuline convent without remuneration.
 Every Sunday he recapitulated all that he had lectured upon during the week in a public lecture which was attended by people of all classes, especially by students of theology.

-In 1789, Princess Adelheid Amalie Gallitzin chose him as her confessor.
-He influenced her entire activity, and met in her company the most important men of the times.
-By his tactful kindness he brought about the conversion of Count Friedrich Leopold zu Stolberg.
-He remained director of the normal school even when he became regent of the ecclesiastical seminary in 1809, before which he had been for some time synodal examiner and member of the Landschulkommission.
+Overberg became regent of the ecclesiastical seminary in 1809, before which he had been for some time synodal examiner and member of the Landschulkommission.

 In 1818 he was awarded 1818 the Prussian Red Eagle, and in 1823, honorary member of the cathedral chapter.

 Overberg died 8 November 1826.
 His grave is located in the choir of the Überwasserkirche in Münster, where he was dean and pastor.
 In 2004, Voltlage commemorated the 250th anniversary of his birth with a number of events.
 Bishop Franz-Josef Bode from Osnabrück celebrated the closing mass of the festival year.
 Numerous educational institutions and streets are named after Overberg.